Scaling can lead to compositional generalization: Scaling can lead to compositional generalization

 Prior work has studied how the training distribution affects compositional generalization \citep[e.g.,][]{wiedemer_compositional_2023,lippl_when_2024,schug_discovering_2024}.
 Following \citep{wiedemer_compositional_2023} we refer to the condition of having non-zero support for each module in the training distribution as \textit{compositional support} .
 For the class of hyperteacher task families, the additional condition of \textit{connected support} needs to be satisfied, which states that no subset of modules should appear solely in isolation from the rest. \citep{schug_discovering_2024} show that in a teacher-student setting where both the teacher and the student are hypernetworks, this condition is required to guarantee compositional generalization.
 We can extend this result to the more general case of any kind of student, including the ReLU multilayer perceptron.
 The proof follows immediately by constructing examples of multiple different hyperteachers that have an identical training distribution if the training support is not connected.
 Please refer to Appendix~\ref{appsec:proof-connectedness} for more details.

 Figure~\ref{fig:task-support} illustrates the different types of training support we consider here as well as their effect on compositional generalization in the hyperteacher.
-Our findings empirically confirm that violating compositional and connected support interfere with compositional generalization.
+For a more detailed description for how each training support is constructed, please refer to Appendix~\ref{appsec:training-task-support}.
+Our findings empirically confirm that violating compositional and connected support interferes with compositional generalization.
 Interestingly, having a small set of popular modules who appear more frequently poses no issue for achieving compositional generalization.
 The converse of having a small set of unpopular modules that are rarely encountered however does lead to a noticeable drop.
 These findings are consistent with prior work that find that module imbalance hampers compositional generalization \citep{cong_attribute-centric_2023,okawa_compositional_2023}.
 However, our experiments further suggest that such failures are due to underrepresentation of certain modules and not simply due to an asymmetry in module popularity.
 Intuitively, if a module is seen only a constant number of times during training, it can be memorized with constant capacity.